Text and photo: Ann Sofie Kaalen

 At the mid-term evaluation was also two of the world’s high ranking Professors within the field of Marketing Management; Richard P. Bagozzi , Dwight F. Benton Professor of Behavioral Science in Management and Sundar Bharadwaj, Coca Cola Chair Professor of Marketing at the Terry College of Business, University of Georgia and Senior Research Scholar at the Indian School of Business.
 Both held guest lecture as well as giving the PhD students invaluable feedback.

-“We are extremely proud and honored to have such world-class Professors within their field coming all the way to Hønefoss”, says Håvard Ness, Professor and head of the School of Business' PhD programme in Marketing Management.
+“We are extremely proud and honoured to have such world-class Professors within their field coming all the way to Hønefoss”, says Håvard Ness, Professor and head of the School of Business' PhD programme in Marketing Management.

-“It was a great honor to welcome Professors Bagozzi and Bharadwaj to our evaluations.
+“It was a great honour to welcome Professors Bagozzi and Bharadwaj to our evaluations.
 The feedback from such accomplished researchers is of tremendous importance and cannot be overestimated.
 Moreover, having them present their own research is extremely inspiring and sets a high standard both in quality of conducting research and the art of presenting the research to the public.
-Professor Bagozzi’s research, which brings in the latest advancements of neuroscience to the marketing context, truly highlights the potential for cooperation between different fields of science and the amazing contribution to our understanding of the world and human behavior that results from this synergy”, adds Iryna.
+Professor Bagozzi’s research, which brings in the latest advancements of neuroscience to the marketing context, truly highlights the potential for cooperation between different fields of science and the amazing contribution to our understanding of the world and human behaviour that results from this synergy”, adds Iryna.

 Iryna has already tested her hypothesis with amongst others Kongsberg Gruppen, which invests over 20% of sales into R&D.